qijianpeng/awesome-edge-computing/README.md

   today.
 WasmEdge is an official sandbox project hosted by the CNCF.
 Its use cases include serverless apps, embedded functions, microservices, smart contracts, and IoT devices.

+- [Wasmer](https://wasmer.io/): Wasmer is a fast and secure WebAssembly runtime that enables super lightweight containers to run anywhere: from Desktop to the Cloud, Edge and IoT devices.

+- [Wasmtime](https://wasmtime.dev/): Wasmtime is a Bytecode Alliance project that is a standalone wasm-only optimizing runtime for WebAssembly and WASI.
+It runs WebAssembly code outside of the Web, and can be used both as a command-line utility or as a library embedded in a larger application.

 - [WSO2-IoT Server](https://wso2.com/iot): An extension of the popular
   open-source enterprise service-oriented integration platform WSO2 server that